datapane/datapane/docs/docs/tutorials/datapane-cloud/workspaces/managing-members.md

-# Managing members

-You can invite members to your Workspace so your whole team has access to a shared environment for apps.

 ### Inviting members

 You can invite members to your Workspace by going to the _Members_ tab in _Workspace settings_.
 Invited members will receive an email with a secure signup link valid for 72 hours.